check-spelling/mongo/src/mongo/db/s/README.md

 # Node startup and shutdown

 ## Startup and sharding component initialization
-The mongod intialization process is split into three phases.
+The mongod initialization process is split into three phases.
 The first phase runs on startup and initializes the set of stateless components based on the cluster role.
 The second phase then initializes additional components that must be initialized with state read from the config server.
 The third phase is run on the [transition to primary](https://github.com/mongodb/mongo/blob/879d50a73179d0dd94fead476468af3ee4511b8f/src/mongo/db/repl/replication_coordinator_external_state_impl.cpp#L822-L901) and starts services that only run on primaries.

 ### Shard Server initialization